Over that time, his leadership has almost never come into question. Until now.

 It was perhaps not so much what was said, but rather who was saying it.

-The ultimate leader, the only captain younger Senators fans had ever known.
+The penultimate leader, the only captain younger Senators fans had ever known.

 How could Daniel Alfredsson say this?